caitiecollins/treeWAS/README.md

 &nbsp;

-Before running the `get.binry.snps` function, you can check the suffixes of the genetic data matrix's column names using another small function in *treeWAS*, `keepLastN`, which allows you to keep the last N characters of a variable or vector:
+Before running the `get.binary.snps` function, you can check the suffixes of the genetic data matrix's column names using another small function in *treeWAS*, `keepLastN`, which allows you to keep the last N characters of a variable or vector:

 ```{r}
 suffixes <- keepLastN(colnames(snps), n = 2)